itsmohitkumar/LLama2-Movie-Query-App/ReadMe.md

 ### Setup Neo4j

-1. Start your Neo4j instance.
+1. Start your Neo4j instance. you can set up a free instance on the [Neo4j website](https://neo4j.com/download/).
 2. Update the Neo4j connection details in `neo4j_setup.py`:

 ```python